mukulsinghal001/customer-lifetime-prediction-using-python/README.md

 **Purchase Opportunities Types:**

-**a) Continuous -** As the name is saying the it refers the purchase opportunites when there is continuous purchase happened by the customers during the certain span.
+**a) Continuous -** It refers the purchase opportunites when there is continuous purchases done by the customers.

 **b) Discrete -** Under discrete, the purchase happened on a specific time period.
 For Ex- Subscription Plan